adrian-1990/CI-Python-project-3/README.md

      * Also used for guidence creating my game.
 Idea for creating variables and calling into functions in board.py was taken from here.

 * [PEP8](http://pep8online.com/)
-     * Used to check code and no errors appearing.![attack computers board]
+     * Used to check code and no errors appearing.